-- In total, net assets increased \$468,846, which represents a 188 percent increase from 2004.
-This was due to very significant increases in the School's FTE enrollment, which resulted in higher State Aid.
-There was also an increase in federal subsidies. - Total assets increased \$947,715, which represents a 110 percent increase from 2004.
-Again, this was primarily due to an increase in State Aid as well as receivables over the previous year. - Liabilities increased \$478,869, which represents an 85.2 percent increase from 2004.
-As explained later, the increase in liabilities is a direct result of the increase in State and Federal receivables, which directly increases liabilities owed as management fees.
+- In total, net assets increased \$459,340, which represents a 59.8 percent increase from 2005.
+This was due to increases in the School's FTE enrollment, which resulted in higher State Aid.
+There was also an increase in federal subsidies. - Total assets increased \$22,269, which represents a 1.2 percent increase from 2005.
+This was primarily due to an increase in the School's cash balance in 2006, as well as the purchase of capital assets.
+Other receivables that relate to State and Federal funding actually decreased from 2005. - Liabilities decreased \$437,071, which represents a 42 percent decrease from 2005.
+As explained later, the decrease in liabilities is a direct result of the decrease in State and Federal receivables, which directly decreases liabilities owed as management fees.